vuejs/v2.vuejs.org/src/v2/guide/computed.md

 You can open the console and play with the example vm yourself.
 The value of `vm.reversedMessage` is always dependent on the value of `vm.message`.

 You can data-bind to computed properties in templates just like a normal property.
 Vue is aware that `vm.reversedMessage` depends on `vm.message`, so it will update any bindings that depend on `vm.reversedMessage` when `vm.message` changes.
-And the best part is that we've created this dependency relationship declaratively: the computed getter function is pure and has no side effects, which makes it easy to test and reason about.
+And the best part is that we've created this dependency relationship declaratively: the computed getter function has no side effects, which makes it easy to test and reason about.

 ### Computed Caching vs Methods